Definitely-Not-Reptilian/definitely-not-reptilian-games/content/drawn-to-evil-rules.md

 How?
 Root them out and destroy them.

-No matter the horrors that lurch forth from the bowels of the universe, you will hunt it.
+No matter the horror that lurch forth from the bowels of the universe, you will hunt it.
 As a team you are drawn to these forces and you will restore order.

 # Aspects